The Master of Arts in Islands and Small States Studies is offered at both the University of Malta and the University of Malta – Gozo Campus

 Total Tuition Fees: Eur 10,800 Yr 1: Eur 5,400 - Yr 2: Eur 5,400

-The course is intended if you have completed a degree in geography, economics, social studies, environmental studies and related subjects, seeking to specialise in the study of Islands and Small States.
+The course is intended if you are a prospective student who has completed a degree in geography, economics, social studies, environmental studies and related subjects seeking to specialise in the study of Islands and Small States.

 You may register as a visiting student for individual study-units and obtain credit for them.
 Should you be accepted to join the Course within seven years from following the first study-unit, the Board may allow the transfer of these credits to your academic record for the Course.

-if you are not in possession of the requirements for admission to the Masters course, you may be allowed to follow individual study-units but shall not be allowed to sit for the assessment of the study-units.
+Eligible applications, as well as applicants who do not possess the requirements for admission to the Masters course, may be allowed to follow individual study-units but shall not be allowed to sit for the assessment of the study-units.

-By the end of the course, you will be able to find career opportunities in international organisations, government departments, teaching at secondary and tertiary levels, and environmental NGOs.
+Career opportunities include the following: working in international organisations, working within government departments, teaching at secondary and tertiary levels, working in environmental NGOs

 The University makes every effort to ensure that the published Courses Plans, Programmes of Study and Study-Unit information are complete and up-to-date at the time of publication.
 The University reserves the right to make changes in case errors are detected after publication.
 The availability of optional units may be subject to timetabling constraints.
 Units not attracting a sufficient number of registrations may be withdrawn without notice.
 Unless for exceptional approved reasons, no changes to the programme of study for a particular academic year will be made once the students' registration period for that academic year begins.